Genivia/ugrep/README.md

                   the OPTIONS are saved that do not cause searches to fail when combined with other options.
 Additional options may be specified by editing the saved configuration file.
-A configuration file may be modified manually to specify one or more config[=FILE] to indirectly load the specified FILE, but recursive config loading is not allowed.
+A configuration file may be modified by adding one or more config=FILE to include configuration files, but recursive configuration file inclusion is not permitted.

            --separator[=SEP], --context-separator=SEP
                   Use SEP as field separator between file name, line number, column